Avoid This Costly Mistake In YOUR Church Capital Campaign!

 - Be the most stressful and least effective.

-The vendor to avoid is your church, and the most expensive campaign is one done without professional assistance.
+Therefore, the consulting vendor to AVOID is your own church and the most expensive church capital campaign is the one done without professional assistance.

-Before you dismiss the above comment and click away, allow me to explain why this is so very true.
+Before you dismiss the above comment and click away, allow me to explain why this is true.

-For sake of argument, lets be conservative and say that the results of the DIY capital campaign in this example were reduced by a relatively small percentage of only around 10%, resulting in a net negative impact of just $70,000.
-If the campaign consultant was going to cost $20,000, it’s plain to see that doing a DIY campaign was very expensive.
+For the sake of argument, let’s be conservative and say that the results of the do-it-yourself church capital campaign in this example was reduced by a relatively small percentage of only around 10%, resulting in a net negative impact of just $70,000.
+If the campaign consultant was going to cost $35,000, it’s plain to see that running a do-it-yourself campaign was very expensive.

 In this example, we used very conservative numbers, the net cost to the church could easily have been $200,000 over the life of the campaign!

 This lost opportunity amount is many times what a consultant would have charged to help with the campaign.
-In all likelihood, the church could have invested $25,000 or even $35,000 in a consultant and thereby increased giving by hundreds of thousand dollars.
+In all likelihood, the church could have invested $35,000 or even $55,000 in a consultant and increased giving by hundreds of thousand dollars.
 Now, increase the size of the church and its budget, and the results are even more extraordinary.